vkpatva/ethindia-ssi/alchemy.readme.md

 ### Step 5: Form the Mumbai Testnet RPC URL

-Compose the Mumbai Testnet RPC URL using the obtained API Key:
+We will use the HTTPs API Url

 ```plaintext
 https://rpc-mumbai.alchemyapi.io/v2/YOUR_MUMBAI_API_KEY
 ```

-Replace `YOUR_MUMBAI_API_KEY` with the API Key you obtained from the Alchemy dashboard.

-### Step 6: Test the RPC URL

-To ensure that the RPC URL is functioning correctly, you can use it in your Ethereum development environment or tools that support custom RPC configurations.

-Congratulations!
-You have successfully retrieved the Mumbai Testnet RPC URL from Alchemy.
+Keep you RPC Url handy, it will be used in the steps to setup the app on your system.

 ## Additional Notes

 -   Keep your API keys secure.
 Do not share them publicly.
 -   Ensure that your Alchemy project is funded to cover potential usage costs on the Mumbai Testnet.
 -   If you encounter issues or have questions, refer to the Alchemy documentation or contact Alchemy support.

 Feel free to reach out if you need further assistance or clarification.
 Happy coding!